 - the energy system (grid, supply-side, energy security).

 The consortium is coordinated by Wuppertal Institute with the research partners University of Antwerp, University of Manchester, Copenhagen Economics and ABUD/Advanced Buildings and Urban Design.
 COMBI is financed by the EU-Horizon 2020 research programme (call EE-12).

-All data will be available from an open-source online database and analysable via a graphic online-visualisation tool (scheduled for autumn 2017).
-To this end, an aggregation methodology is being developed to avoid double-counting, deal with other aggregation issues and for presenting the various impacts on their various dimensions.
+All data will be available from an open-source online database and analysable via a graphic online-visualisation tool (launch at final conference 17 May 2018).
+To this end, an aggregation methodology has been developed to avoid double-counting, deal with other aggregation issues and for presenting the various impacts on their various dimensions.
 Finally, insights for policy relevance will be derived and policy recommendations elaborated to facilitate the communication of the non-energy benefits in the relevant policy areas.